NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - If any quotas are over a certain percentage full.
 You can be alerted on both soft and hard limits.

 ## Architecture
-The program is designed to be run as a Lambda function but can be run as a standalone program.
-As a Lambda function it can be set up to run on a regular basis by creating an EventBridge schedule.
+The solution is made up of two main components: the monitoring program, and a controller.
+The monitoring program is what get the status from the FSxN and sends the alerts and the controller is used to invoke the monitoring program on a regular basis.
+It is done this way, so you can monitor multiple FSxN file systems with just these two components.

+When the controller invokes the monitoring program it will send it the hostname (or IP address) of the FSxN file system to monitor, as well as any other specific configuration parameters for the particular FSxN file system that it will need to operate (e.g. the AWS SecretsManager secret to use, the targets to send alerts to, etc.)

-Once the program has been invoked it will use the ONTAP APIs to obtain the required information from the ONTAP system.
-It will compare this information against the conditions that have been specified in the conditions files.
-If they have, then the program will send an SNS message to the specified SNS topic and optionally, send a syslog message as well as put an event into a CloudWatch log group.
-The program stores event information in an S3 bucket so it can ensure that it doesn't send duplicate messages for the same event.
-The configuration file is also kept in the S3 bucket for easy access.
+Once the monitoring program has been invoked it will use the ONTAP APIs to obtain the required information from the ONTAP system.
+It will compare this information against the conditions that have been specified in the conditions file.
+If any conditions have been met it will send an alert to any of the specified target (SNS Topic, syslog server, webhook endpoint, CloudWatch Log Stream).
+The program stores all the conditional currently being met in an S3 bucket so it can ensure that it doesn't send duplicate messages for the same event.
+The conditions file is also kept in the S3 bucket for easy access.
+More information about the conditions file can be found in the [Matching Conditions File](#matching-conditions-file) section below.

 Since the program must be able to communicate with the FSxN file system management endpoint, it must run within a VPC that has connectivity to the FSxN file system.
 This requires special considerations for